nanowrimo/nanowrimo_frontend/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

+**Note:** This project includes [ember-chrome-devtools](https://github.com/dwickern/ember-chrome-devtools) which improves the console output of the Ember Inspector.
+To use, check "Enable custom formatters" in the Chrome DevTools Settings (under the "Console" heading).

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details